 Any combination of education and experience that has led to the acquisition of the knowledge required by the position.
 A typical way of acquiring the knowledge would be:

-A bachelor’s degree in Accounting, Finance, Economics, Business Administration, or a related field and three (3) years of professional accounting, auditing, or financial experience; or any combination thereof.
+A bachelor’s degree in Accounting, Finance, Economics, Business Administration, or a related field and two (2) years of professional accounting, auditing, or financial experience; or any combination thereof.

 - Advanced financial and accounting principles, practices and methods.

 - Cost accounting principles and practices to determine and allocate costs.

 - Governmental accounting principles and practices to prepare reports and financial analyses.

 - Principles and practices in debt management.

 - Prepare complex accounting, financial and statistical reports.

 - Determine accounting issues and recommend corrective action.

 - Read, understand and interpret laws, regulations and contractual agreements.

 - Write clear, concise reports, memoranda and instructions with technical accuracy using correct grammar, punctuation and spelling.

 - Communicate in a clear and concise manner to explain financial and accounting matters.